Our Brains Treat Daily Stress Like Lion Attacks — and That’s Making Us Sick

 Living in a State of Constant Readiness

 Our daily lives are filled with triggers that stress and irritate us, from construction noise to tight deadlines.
-Together, these factors keep our in a state of constant readiness, something that hasn’t been the case for most of human history.
+Together, these factors keep us in a state of constant readiness, something that hasn’t been the case for most of human history.

 “In our primitive state, we were well adapted to deal with acute stress, dodging or confronting predators.
 Every now and then, a lion would appear, and we were ready to defend ourselves or flee,” Shaw noted.
 He explained that such efforts ensured survival but came at a high cost, requiring long recovery periods.